hertogp/iptable/README.md

 for k,v in ipt:more(prefix [,true]) ... end    -- iterate across more specifics
 for k,v in ipt:less(prefix [,true]) ... end    -- iterate across less specifics
 for k,v in ipt:masks(prefix [,true]) ... end   -- iterate across masks used
-for k,g in ipt:merge(af) ... end               -- iterate across combinable pfx's
+for k,g in ipt:merge(af) ... end               -- iterate supernets & constituents
 for rdx in ipt:radixes(af [,true]) ... end     -- dumps all radix nodes in tree

 -- note: use `true` as 2nd (optional boolean) argument to: